About Us

 Establishment and Development of the Argentina Province

 After the first National Socialist measures against monasteries and religious communities, five Sisters were sent to Buenos Aires in 1939 to ensure the continued existence of the congregation.
-There, too, they initially began working in nursing care.
+There, too, they initially began working in nursing.
 Just two years after arriving in Buenos Aires, on May 10, 1941, a novitiate was established, and young women could be admitted to the community.

 Schwestern nach Buenos Aires